 Oil supply: consists of crude oil natural gas liquids and non-conventional oil production.

 OPEC Basket: the OPEC Reference Basket (ORB) price was introduced on January 1, 1987.
 Up to June 15, 2005, it was the arithmetic average of seven selected crudes.
 These were: Saharan Blend (Algeria); Minas (Indonesia); Bonny Light (Nigeria); Arab Light (Saudi Arabia); Dubai (United Arab Emirates); Tia Juana Light (Venezuela); and Isthmus (Mexico).
 Mexico is not a Member of OPEC.
 As of June 16, 2005, the ORB is calculated as a production-weighted average of the OPEC Basket of crudes.
-These are: Saharan Blend (Algeria); Girassol (Angola, as of January 2007); Djeno (Congo, as of June 2018), Oriente (Ecuador, as of October 19, 2007); Zafiro (Equatorial Guinea, as of 25 May, 2017); Rabi Light (Gabon, as of July 1, 2016), Iran Heavy (IR Iran); Basrah Light (Iraq); Kuwait Export (Kuwait); Es Sider (Libya); Bonny Light (Nigeria); Qatar Marine (Qatar); Arab Light (Saudi Arabia); Murban (United Arab Emirates); and Merey (Venezuela).
+These are: Saharan Blend (Algeria); Girassol (Angola, as of January 2007); Djeno (Congo, as of June 2018); Zafiro (Equatorial Guinea, as of May 25, 2017); Rabi Light (Gabon, as of July 1, 2016); Iran Heavy (IR Iran); Basrah Medium (Iraq; prior to 2022, ORB based on Basrah Light); Kuwait Export (Kuwait); Es Sider (Libya); Bonny Light (Nigeria); Arab Light (Saudi Arabia); Murban (United Arab Emirates); and Merey (Venezuela).

 Output of petroleum products: the total amount of petroleum products produced from refinery input in a given period, excluding refinery fuels.